LS4GAN/benchmarking/README.md

 In the first case, we used the default parameters whenever possible and made only necessary changes such dataset location and image resizing and cropping.
 In the second case, we used the parameters provided by the paper.

 Here is the link to all [pre-trained models](https://zenodo.org/record/6329717#.YijFfHrMK3A) we trained from scratch.
+We only included the _generators_ which can be used to generator translationed images, but not the _discriminators_.
 The pretrained models that can be downloaded from the link are listed below.
 The number in the parenthesis indicate the case.
 1. **ACL-GAN**:
-    > linux download: `wget wget https://zenodo.org/record/6329717/files/ACL-GAN_pretrained_models.zip` (for all)
+    > linux download: `wget wget https://zenodo.org/record/6329717/files/ACL-GAN_pretrained_models.zip` (total size: 596.5 MB)
     - selfie-to-anime(1)
     - anime-to-selfie(2, use selfie-to-anime parameters)
     - male-to-female(1)